CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/BeginnerSegmentationPlugins.md

 ### Bonus-to-the-Bonus - add the provided nuclear segmentations as well
 1. Drag and drop the `cellpose_masks_nuclei` folder in the Images module to add the nuclear masks to the image list.
-1. Go to the NamesAndTypes module and configure it so both kinds of masks can be loaded (hint: there's a duplicate button!)
+1. Go to the NamesAndTypes module and configure it so both kinds of masks can be loaded (hint: there's a duplicate button you can use to make a second copy of a channel!)
   - You'll probably have to modify the existing settings for loading the cell masks by changing its rule or adding a second rule.
 Do you understand how/why?

 ## **Exercise 2: Running ilastik locally or from a Docker container**